 Solarpro started as a solar hot water company in 2009.
 We pride ourselves on our hot water installations and don’t cut corners.
 We only use copper piping (no cheap plastic) and 13mm wall pipe lagging to reduce heat loss.
 All pipework is installed in discrete pipe ducts or in the wall’s cavity where possible, and all exposed pipework on the roof is fitted in a special UV proof solar pipe lagging.

 Solarpro can either use your existing standard electric hot water tank or our plumbers can install a new electric tank.
-We then install a SolarEdge energy diverter to harvest the spare PV and turn it into Hot Water.
+We then install a SolarEdge energy diverter to harvest excess solar energy and use it to heat your water.

-The benefit is obvious, as instead of you earning let’s say 7c per kWh for the exported electricity and paying 25c per kWh for electricity to heat your water, you can now heat your water at a fraction of the cost, with the PV excess generation.
+The benefit is obvious, as instead of you earning small amounts for electricity exported to the grid during the day and paying larger amounts for the electricity to heat your water, you can now heat your water at a fraction of the cost.

-Imagine your Electric Hot Water Tank like a big battery and every time there is spare electricity from your solar system, instead of storing it in your battery, you send it to the Hot Water tank, and store the energy in the form of Hot Water.
+Imagine your Electric Hot Water Tank like a storage battery and every time there is spare power from your solar system, instead of storing it in your battery, you send it to the Hot Water tank, and store the energy in the form of Hot Water.

-For those who have gas hot water, Solarpro can also convert the gas hot water to an electric tank.
-This way you have significantly reduced the cost of hot water and you now have control over your hot water heating costs.
+For those who have gas hot water, Solarpro can also convert the gas hot water tank to an electric one.
+This way you have control over how you heat your water and have significantly reduced the cost.

-When we install the HW diverter from SolarEdge, the product seamlessly integrates with the SolarEdge PV monitoring platform, letting homeowners conveniently control water heating directly from their smartphone.
+When we install the hot water diverter from SolarEdge, the product seamlessly integrates with the SolarEdge monitoring platform, letting you conveniently control water heating directly from your smartphone.